Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/property-merge-postprocessor/index.md

 ### Special case: Merging all tags

-You can also specify a special value for source prop `merge-all-tags` which will enable a mode wherein the processor evaluates all incoming data for values that look like tags, and merge all of them to the designated property.
+You can also specify a special value for source property `Operation.mergeAllTags` which will enable a mode wherein the processor evaluates all incoming data for values that look like tags, and merge all of them to the designated property.

 Example

-    :merge-all-tags@PropertyMerge=allTags
+    :Operation.mergeAllTags@PropertyMerge=allTags

 ## TouchUI Asset editing support